Understanding government support programs in Australia

 The tool is available at business.gov.au: Grant and Assistance Finder.

 Assistance finding and developing staff in Australia

 Australia has a skilled and flexible workforce, supported by government programs to increase employment and workplace learning.
 The Australian Government also provides assistance to eligible businesses to up-skill existing staff, build the business, and improve productivity.

 The Australian Department of Employment offers incentives, financial assistance and services to help businesses find and train skilled staff through its Job Services Australia service.
 The type and degree of assistance will vary by business and the diversity of your workforce.

-For further information on programs to assist finding and developing staff, see How Jobactive can help employers find staff.
+For further information on programs to assist finding and developing staff, see how Workforce Australia can help employers find staff.
 The Australian Government supports employers and individuals in finding the right training programs for skills development through a registry of around 5,000 registered training organisations and 4,900 nationally recognised qualifications and accredited courses.
-For more information see the Australian government's skills portal My Skills Australia.
+For more information see the Australian government's skills portal, Your Career.

 Australian R&D tax incentive

 The Australian Government provides incentives for companies engaging in research and development (R&D) in Australia.
 The R&D tax incentive provides eligible companies with a tax offset for expenditure on eligible R&D activities undertaken during the year.
 R&D activities conducted overseas are eligible under certain circumstances.

 The program is jointly administered by AusIndustry (an Australian Government agency) and the Australian Taxation Office (ATO).
 Businesses must register R&D activities each year with AusIndustry prior to making a claim toward the tax offset with the ATO.